LAST WEEK IN A NUTSHELL

 CROSS ASSET VIEWS AND PORTFOLIO POSITIONING

-- We are overweight equities
+- We are neutral equities

 - We are underweight bonds and keep a short duration